ssk-d/fireflutter/README.md

 #### iOS Setup

+What to do: Create iOS app in Firebase and add the GoogleService-Info.plist into Flutter project.

 - Click `iOS` icon on `Project Overview` page to add `iOS` app to Firebase.
 - Enter iOS Bundle ID.
 Ex) com.sonub.fireflutter
   - From now on, we assume that your iOS Bundle ID is `com.sonub.fireflutter`.
 - click `Register app`.
 - click `Download GoogleService-Info.plist`
-  - And save it under `fireflutter_sample_app/ios/Runner` folder.
+  - And save it under `[flutter_project]/ios/Runner` folder.
 - click `Next`.
 - click `Next` again.
 - click `Next` again.
 - click `Continue to console`.

-- open `fireflutter_sample_app/ios/Runner.xcworkspace` with Xcode.
+- open `[flutter_project]/ios/Runner.xcworkspace` with Xcode.
 - click `Runner` on the top of left pane.
 - click `Runner` on TARGETS.
 - edit `Bundle Identifier` to `com.sonub.fireflutter`.
 - set `iOS 11.0` under Deployment Info.
-- Darg `fireflutter_sample_app/ios/Runner/GoogleService-Info.plist` file under `Runner/Runner` on left pane of Xcode.
+- Darg `[flutter_project]/ios/Runner/GoogleService-Info.plist` file under `Runner/Runner` on left pane of Xcode.
 - Close Xcode.

 - You may want to test if the settings are alright.